mattheworiordan/ably-cli/README.md

 # Contributing

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project, including our mandatory development workflow, testing requirements, and code quality standards.